shauryarawat9911177/merton-portfolio-allocation/README.md

 # merton-portfolio-allocation
-AContinuous-time portfolio allocation using the Merton Portfolio Problem.
+A Continuous-time portfolio allocation using the Merton Portfolio Problem.
 Includes Monte Carlo Validation, Multi-Asset Extension and Empirical Out-of-Sample Backtesting using ETF Market data